Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

 that does what it says on the (rule name | tin).

 ## Game of Life
 At last we have enough basic primitives to define something useful.
-Bellow is how we define a `Rule` for Conways Game of Life!
+Below is how we define a `Rule` for Conways Game of Life!

 ### Rules
 Here is a refresher of the rules of the game of life